NeverDead: Development

-The game was directed by Shinta Nojiri, and developed by Rebellion Developments.
+NeverDead was directed by Shinta Nojiri, and developed by Rebellion Developments.

 Music

-The main soundtrack to the game was composed by Megadeth, while the credits song "Pharaoh★Love" is composed by Osamu Migitera (Des-ROW) with vocals by Megumi Nakajima or Brittney Snyder depending if the player has set the game language in Japanese or English.
+The main soundtrack to NeverDead was composed by Megadeth, while the credits song "Pharaoh★Love" is composed by Osamu Migitera (Des-ROW) with vocals by Megumi Nakajima or Brittney Snyder depending if the player has set the game language in Japanese or English.
 Also, the song was made playable in REFLEC BEAT limelight and Pop'n Music Portable 2.

 Reception

-NeverDead received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
+NeverDead received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.

 The Digital Fix gave the PlayStation 3 version a score of seven out of ten and said that "its successes far outweigh its failings and for every frustration such as the pitch black sequence (where you have to set yourself on fire to find your way out) there are multiple moments of humour backed up by a solid combat system.
 It's not going to change the shape of gaming or be remembered forever but it far exceeds any claims that the body destruction element is a gimmick and nothing more.
 NeverDead deserves to be played but a sequel only deserves to happen if Konami and Rebellion give Bryce the world and freedom you will want to see him in."

 Digital Spy gave the Xbox 360 version a score of three stars out of five and called it "a prime example of a game that conjures an excellent premise, but then destroys it with poor design choices.
 We don't play games to be exhausted, we play them to have fun, and there are just too many moments in this game that feel like a chore."
 The Escapist similarly gave it a score of three stars out of five and said, "NeverDead does try something new and original, but its mechanics are unpolished and poorly implemented."

 However, 411Mania gave it a score of 4.5 out of 10 and said it was "very predictable and uninspired."
 GameZone gave the PS3 version 3.5 out of 10 and said, "We had high hopes for NeverDead, especially after seeing it at E3, but the end result falls apart as quickly as Bryce does.
-The gameplay never really develops a structure that leads to any fun, and the presentation's flaws are hard to overlook.
-You should easily brush this zombie killer aside in favor of Dante, even if that means reverting back to Devil May Cry 4."
+The gameplay never really develops a structure that leads to any fun, and the presentation's flaws are hard to overlook."